fbpx

 The announcement came just a few months after the university announced a higher-than-anticipated fundraising haul.

 Delta State has seen several progressive endeavors under LaForge.
 In 2014, the university won a national social justice award for its first “Winning the Race” conference which brought former Gov. William Winter and Rep. Bennie Thompson to campus.
-More recently, students and faculty held an on-campus screening of a documentary about the 1969 sit-in that led to arresting dozens on Black students.
+More recently, students and faculty held an on-campus screening of a documentary about the 1969 sit-in that led to police arresting dozens on Black students.
 More than 500 people attended.

 Faculty led much of those initiatives, though, and the administration has been slow in other efforts.
 In late 2016, Delta State was the last public university in Mississippi to stop flying the state that contained the Confederate emblem.

-“I wish to make it clear that this university is making an institutional decision on this issue because the state has declined to change the flag,” LaForge said at the time.
+“I wish to make it clear that this university is making an institutional decision on this issue because the state government has declined to change the flag,” LaForge said at the time.
 “This is a painful decision in many respects because this is a highly charged emotional issue for many people.”

 More recently, many students, faculty and alumni have signed a petition calling on LaForge’s administration to rename the Walter Sillers Coliseum – the basketball arena named for the white supremacist founder of the Delta Council.
 The petition asked for the arena to be renamed in honor of Luisa “Lucy” Harris, the first Black woman on Delta State’s women’s basketball team who died earlier this year.